dschaffer/taxster/README.md

 # Taxster
 A Tax Service
+Release 1

 Taxter is an application that calculates and displays a tax rate, tax amount and new total with tax given a specific purchase amount and location the purchase is taking place.
 The application consists of 2 main parts, a Tax Calculator and a Tax Service, and associated Test Projects.

+## Key Assumptions

+1. The form currently only supports US addresses and currency.
+Support for internation addresses and aditional currencies could be added in the future.
+2. Additional TaxCalculator classes using other Tax APIs can be added and made configurable in the future.
+3. The From Address is static and set to an address in New York, but the From Address could be made configurable in the future.
+The API seems to calculate the taxes based off of the To Address and not the From Address.
+4. Shipping is FREE currently due to a marketing promotion.

 ------------------------------------------------------------------